Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

     * When prompted for *"jumplinux1" has fingerprint...* select *Continue*.
     * When prompted for *Enter password* use the value of the *adminpassword* secret in key vault.
       * This will install Visual Studio code remote development binaries on *jumplinux1*.
-    * Verify that *SSH:jumplinux1* is displayed in the green status section in the lower left hand corner.
+    * Verify that *SSH:jumplinux1* is displayed in the blue status section in the lower left corner.
     * Connect to remote file system
       * Navigate to *View* > *Explorer*
       * Click *Open Folder*